nocobase/docs/docs/en-US/welcome/release/v0200-changelog/index.md

 ![](./image-5.png)

-When sorting in table drag-and-drop, you need to select the sorting field.
+When enabling drag-and-drop sorting in table block, you need to select the sorting field.

 ![](./image-7.png)